Solar Power in 5 Easy Steps

-The first step towards getting a Solar Photovoltaic System installed is to receive a solar site visit from a trained professional.
+The first step towards getting a Solar Panel (Photovoltaic System) installed is to receive a solar site visit from a trained professional.
 A Windfall Solar Site Visit gives you the information you need in order to evaluate if solar is right for you including: solar capacity, estimated size and cost of array, and expected return on investment.
 The cost of the assessment ($150) is fully rebated when you purchase a system from Windfall Centre.

 This tool combined with the Solar Photovoltaic Designer software will allow us to design what your photovoltaic array might look like.

 Based on our design and the information collected at your home, we will create a customized solar report that will outline your potential energy output, costs, and return on investment.

 The report will determine the site's monthly solar access and an estimate of the amount of solar energy that your solar array would receive based on the time of year, location and direction of your home.
 Based on this information the report will also provide the approximate solar output in Kilowatt hours month by month.

 Also included in the report will be the suggested size of your solar system and the placement of the panels.
 The expected return on investment if you decide to apply for the 20 year contract with the Ontario Power Authority under the microFIT Program is calculated and included on the report.